dseif0x/k8s-gpu-autoprovision/README.md

 ### Using Helm

-1Configure your node groups in a new file `values.yaml`:
+1. Configure your node groups in a new file `values.yaml`:

 ```yaml
 nodeGroups: